 Telekinesis: Druig has telekinetic abilities, ranging from precise movements such as turning the key in a car and creating thermal steps to compacting huge stone daggers and briefly trapping Gilgamesh in stone.

-Telepathy: Druig is able to sense and exploit psychological vulnerabilities of opponents.
+Telepathy: Druig is able to sense and exploit the psychological vulnerabilities of opponents.
 He also a tendency of forcing people to kill themselves, a fate the Lord of Nightmares finds much delight in.

 Height: 5' 11"